Structured Web Data API Reference

 required string

-RSS feed URL for your source to be deleted, sent as a querystring parameter (see example below).
+Unique feed URL (XML/RSS) for your source to be deleted, sent as a querystring parameter (see example below).

 Returns